ryan4yin/nixos-rk3588/README.md

 ## Warning

-:warning: **This project is not maintained anymore, please refer to [Seeking New Maintainers #71](https://github.com/ryan4yin/nixos-rk3588/issues/71) for more information**.
+:warning: **This project is no longer maintained.
+Please consider migrating to the actively maintained fork [gnull/nixos-rk3588](https://github.com/gnull/nixos-rk3588)**.

 ---